-2. MOTION to recommend the Town Council grant a Bid Waiver to Locust Grove Landscaping, of Ledyard, Connecticut, in the amount of \$27,000 to rebuild the retaining wall of the race and reset the steps to divert water away from the building at the Up-Down Sawmill due to the lack of receiving the required three (3) Bids in response to Bid #2023-09 (Sawmill Repairs); in accordance with Ordinance #200-001 (rev 1) "An Ordinance for Purchasing".
+2. MOTION to grant a Bid Waiver to Locust Grove Landscaping, of Ledyard, Connecticut, in the amount of \$27,000 to rebuild the retaining wall of the race and reset the steps to divert water away from the building at the Up-Down Sawmill due to the lack of receiving the required three (3) Bids in response to Bid #2023-09 (Sawmill Repairs); in accordance with Ordinance #200-001 (rev 1) "An Ordinance for Purchasing".